-EEPROM 0x15 can be Factory or Customer accessible based on the bit enhanced\settings\unlock.
-When enhanced\settings\unlock = '0', EEPROM 0x15 is considered Factory space and cannot be written to at customer level.
+EEPROM 0x15 can be factory-accessible or customer-accessible based on the bit ENHANCED\SETTINGS\UNLOCK.
+When ENHANCED\SETTINGS\UNLOCK = 0, EEPROM 0x15 is considered Factory space and cannot be written to at customer level.
 This can be used to prevent accidental changes to this value.